 Want to visit a bigger town with a buzzing shopping scene?
 Well, add Bregenz to your list!

-The capital city of Vorarlberg, Bregenz offers plenty of shopping and eating out options, but it is mainly known for the Bregenz musical festival, which happens every year across Lake Constance.
+The capital city of Vorarlberg, Bregenz offers plenty of shopping and eating out options, but it is mainly known for the Bregenz Festival, which is a performing arts festival that happens every year across Lake Constance.
 After being surrounded by the mountains, sipping a coffee at a chic café with views over the Bodensee lake is a pleasant welcome to the city life.

 Bregenz can be reached by a one-hour bus ride from Mellau.